UMEM Educational Pearls

 • First line pressor is norepinephrine.
 Epinephrine should be used for evidence of ventricular dysfunction

-• We recommend inhaled bronchodilators should be used in persistent hypoxemia or evidence of RV dysfunction.
+• We recommend inhaled vasodilators should be used in persistent hypoxemia or evidence of RV dysfunction.
 (This can be done via high-flow nasal cannula.
 Author editorial: every ED in America with HFNC should have the ability to do this.
 This alone can save a life.)

 • Recommended SPO2 goal is >90% in absence of other lung pathology.
 AVOID positive pressure ventilation if at all possible.